 Understand the Importance of Saving for Retirement

-By the time you turn 30, you should be saving money for your retirement.
+By the time you turn 30, saving money for your retirement should be a part of your wealth management.
 If your employer offers a 401K plan or an annuity, you should take advantage of it.
 If not, there are several private funds that you can use to start saving for retirement.
 Many people go through life depending on Social Security to keep them going when they are old enough to retire.
 Unfortunately, we don’t know what Social Security payments will be like in the future.
 Also, the monthly payments from Social Security likely won’t be enough to allow you to continue living your current lifestyle.
 It is very important that you start saving for your future early.

 By the time you turn 30, you should be on your way to being a financial mastermind.
 Unless you were a finance major in college, you likely won’t be able to master the stock market and become a millionaire, however, you should be able to keep yourself on track financially.